 One more thing: you don’t need to worry about spelling, grammar, style and the Oxford comma.
 Just write with reckless abandon of the English language and glimpse into yesterday, today and tomorrow.

-It is true that many of us are different people 5, 10 or 15 years removed from high school.
+It is true that many of us are different people from when we were in high school.
 You may have enjoyed chemistry and biology in the 10th grade, but at 30 years of age, your interests have veered into classic literature, Medieval history and stamp collections.
 Nonetheless, it’s a worthwhile pursuit.

-Determining who you are, discovering new interests and finding your hidden talents will inevitably be an extensive, arduous and difficult process, but it is a lifelong adventure that never concludes.
+Discovering who you are, identifying new interests and finding your hidden talents can be an extensive, arduous and difficult process, but it is a lifelong adventure that never concludes.
 The journey is certainly an investment, but it is an endeavour that will pay dividends through purpose, contentment and excitement.

-You will unavoidably come across hurdles and there will be bumps in the road that will make you want to concede defeat and return to the sofa in a fetal position.
-The more you try, the more you will be able to handle adversity – and this is a strength that you can be proud of.
+You will unavoidably come across hurdles and there will be bumps in the road that will make you want to concede defeat.
+However, the more you try, the more you will be able to handle adversity – and this is a strength that you can be proud of.

+Join the conversation!
 Can you think of other ways to find your hidden talents?
-Join the conversation down below and let us know!
+Let us know in the comments section below!